skycoin/User-Manuals/Initializing your Skywallet.md

 <Reusing the Picture showing the Skywallet display with the welcome message>

-In order to configure your Skywallet for the first time, you have to install the firmware for the Skywallet, as explained in [step #4](#Step_4) .
+To configure your Skywallet for the first time, you have to install the firmware for the Skywallet, as explained in [step #4](#Step_4).

 ### Step 3.2: Previously Configured Desktop Wallet